He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 Do they call you into the office?

-Um, so what you do is it's called a medical board.
+So what you do is it's called a medical board.

-So your case gets presented to army doctors, and you go through the med board process, which takes about seven or eight months.
+So your case gets presented to Army doctors and you go through the med board process, which takes about seven or eight months.

 All right, you're here.

-You're now you'd have to take sort of a left turn.
+Now you'd have to take sort of a left turn.

-This was wasn't what you planned.
+This wasn't what you planned.

 You had a different plan.

-Um so there for about a month or so I went into a pretty dark space and I was just in a downward spiral, and I thankfully I had my friends Jason and Sherman and Richard who owned the brewery.
+So there for about a month or so, I went into a pretty dark space and I was just in a downward spiral.

-They're like, hey Chris, like you want to come help us build the brewery, and I was like, sure.
+They're like, hey, Chris, like, you want to come help us build the brewery?

-After the break, we'll learn more about how he helped his friends build their microbrewery in Vancouver, Washington.
+After the break, we'll learn more about how he helped his friends build their micro brewery in Vancouver, Washington.

 And once that volunteer gig was done, how he pursued and earned a job at the Express Employment Professionals Office in Vancouver as a staffing consultant.